 Network risks come in all shapes and sizes: a power outage can shut down an entire network, a hacker can compromise servers, a malicious insider can steal sensitive data on a USB key, and these are just a few of the obvious ones.
-With so many potential risks it can be difficult to determine which an enterprise can live with, which it can't, and which it can cope with when reduced to an
+With so many potential risks it can be difficult to determine which an enterprise can live with, which it can't, and which it can cope with when reduced to an acceptable level of risk.

 It's fairly straightforward to cost a backup generator to mitigate the risk of a power outage, but what about an implementation to reduce the risk of hackers successfully breaking into your network?
 This risk can never be reduced to zero, so it's important to determine how much to spend on lessening it to an acceptable level of risk, not to mention how to decide what an acceptable level actually is.
 This tip will discuss how to do that by performing an enterprise security risk analysis.

 Defining an acceptable level of risk in the enterprise

 Acceptable risk levels should be set by management and based on the business's legal and regulatory compliance responsibilities, its threat profile and its business drivers.
 The effect of risk on the business should also be considered, such as a loss of revenue, unexpected costs or the inability to carry on production that would be experienced if a risk actually occurred.
 Information security professionals need to serve as the intermediary between the threats and management, explaining how underlining security threats could affect business objectives so they can get the balance of security and the acceptable level of risk right.

 For example, instant messaging (IM) can bring certain businesses huge gains in productivity, but the practice opens the door to viruses and malware.
 Qualitative and quantitative analysis can determine the business value of IM compared to the cost of a virus infection and the cost of an IM enterprise server to reduce the risk of viruses.